PerseusArkouda/ChatEvolvedDiscordBot/README.md

 Discord integration for ARK's Chat Evolved mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=1551199162

-- It will send/receive messages to/from specified Discord channel back/to your ARK servers.
+- It will send/receive messages to/from specified Discord channel back/to your ARK servers

-### Instructions for fully working Chat Evolved mod with ChatEvolvedDiscordBot.
+### Instructions for fully working Chat Evolved mod with ChatEvolvedDiscordBot
 ### 1) Install Docker
 (Required enabled Virtualization in your BIOS/UEFI.)
 #### Windows: